Skip to Content

 Finland Since 2010, the use of business-to-government (B2G) e-invoicing has even been mandatory in Finland.
 The country relies on the specific formats Finvoice and TEAPPSXML as well as a 4-corner delivery model.

 France France plans to extend the current B2G e-invoicing mandate to B2B invoices.
 The obligation will take place in several waves and will be based on the size of the company.
 From a certain date, CTC B2B e-invoicing and e-reporting will become mandatory for all companies.
 Invoices to government (B2G) will be sent via the Chorus Pro platform.
-Learn more in our white paper.

 Germany Since November 2020, the use of XRechnung in the B2G sector has been mandatory in Germany.